Theodore Roosevelt Jr.: Childhood

 Roosevelt was the eldest son of President Theodore Roosevelt and First Lady Edith Kermit Carow.
-He was born at the family estate in Cove Neck on September 13, 1887, Oyster Bay, New York, when his father was just starting his political career.
+He was born at the family estate in Cove Neck on September 13, 1887, Oyster Bay, New York, when his father was resuming his political career after a three-year hiatus.
 As a son of President Theodore Roosevelt, he has been referred to as "Jr.", but he was actually Theodore III and one of his own sons was Theodore IV.
 His siblings were brothers Kermit, Archie, and Quentin; sister Ethel; and half-sister Alice.
 As an Oyster Bay Roosevelt, and through his ancestor Cornelius Van Schaack Jr., Ted was a descendant of the Schuyler family.